stevehoover/RISC-V_MYTH_Workshop/README.md

 # RISC-V_MYTH_Workshop

-For students of ["Microprocessor for You in Thirty Hours" Workshop](https://www.vlsisystemdesign.com/riscv-based-myth/), offered by for [VLSI System Design (VSD)](https://www.vlsisystemdesign.com/) and [Redwood EDA](https://www.redwoodeda.com/), find here accompanying live info and links for Day 3 - 5.
+For students of ["Microprocessor for You in Thirty Hours/THree weeks" (MYTH) Workshop](https://www.vlsisystemdesign.com/riscv-based-myth/), offered by [Redwood EDA](https://www.redwoodeda.com/) and training partners [VLSI System Design (VSD)](https://www.vlsisystemdesign.com/) and [The EEView](https://theeeview.com).
+Find here accompanying live info and links for "Day 3" - "Day 5" (which may not correspond to actual days, depending on the delivery format).

 ## About the Workshop